meg768/homebridge-my-tesla/README.md

 Displays the outside temperature.

 #### Thermostat
 This enables you to control the inside temperature of your Tesla.
-Set it to 4 - 10 Celsius in the winter time to have a frost free vehicle in the morning...
+Set it to 4 - 10 Celsius in the winter time to have a frost free vehicle in the morning.
+Use automation to turn it on at a specific time.

 ## Siri